zenml-io/zenml/docs/book/guides/common-usecases/custom-materializer.md

 # Creating a custom materializer

-## What is a materializer
+## What is a materializer?

-The precise way that data passes between the steps is dictated by `materializers`.
-The data that flows through steps is called `artifacts` and artifacts are stored in `artifact stores`.
-The logic that governs the reading and writing of data to and from the `artifact stores` lives in the `materializers`.
+The precise way that data passes between the steps is dictated by materializers.
+The data that flows through steps are stored as artifacts and artifacts are stored in artifact stores.
+The logic that governs the reading and writing of data to and from the artifact stores lives in the materializers.

 ```python
 class BaseMaterializer(metaclass=BaseMaterializerMeta):